-Design also imparts different qualities to rafts and makes them suitable for different purposes and adds features.
+The design also imparts different qualities to rafts and makes them suitable for different purposes and adds features.
 For example, a wider design makes a raft more stable and rigid, however, makes it less maneuverable.
-On the other hand, a nimble or narrow design makes raft easy to control, however, makes it less stable.
+On the other hand, a nimble or narrow design makes the raft easy to control, however, makes it less stable.

 All of these affect the overall performance and convenience of the raft.
-We have discussed in details all these factors for different rafts in their respective sections.
+We have discussed in detail all these factors for different rafts in their respective sections.